-Accommodation that has access to a communal living room/lounge area Accommodation that does not have access to a communal dining room or lounge area Single Person Two Person Single Person Two Person Single room bedsit without kitchen facilities 10m 2 12.5m2 15m 2 18.75m 2 Single room bedsit with integral kitchen facilities 13m 2 16.25m2 19.5m 2 24.4m 2 residents will otherwise only have one room to spend the majority of their time.
+4.7 It is recommended that all residents in HMO schemes have access to communal areas in which they can spend time to relax, socialise, eat meals etc. This is particularly important as residents will otherwise only have one room to spend the majority of their time.
 However, if the rooms are provided are spacious (i.e. all bedsits meet the standards in the right-hand column above) then the Council recognises that communal rooms may not be required as residents will have sufficient private space.
 It is considered this provides a flexible approach that will allow applicants to best use the available accommodation.